 increased during pregnancy (from the placenta), resulting in more

 secretions from the skin glands.
-In transition once you deliver your hormones take another rollercoaster ride and for some the rapid drop in estrogen, with the ovary still producing the progesterone and some persistance of the progesterone levels because they were so high you might see post partum triggering of acne for the first time.
+In transition once you deliver your hormones take another roller coaster ride and for some the rapid drop in estrogen, with the ovary still producing the progesterone and some persistence of the progesterone levels because they were so high you might see post partum triggering of acne for the first time.
 This is called postgestational acne.

 Maintaining hydration should help, meaning the 8 of water a day.
 Women